Direct Marketing & Farmers Markets

 Certified Farmers’ Markets (CFM) must register annually with the county to receive a CFM Certificate.
 Any CFM application received that has complied with all applicable requirements will be approved.
 There is no cost with this registration.
 A CFM also requires Community Development Permit from Planning, or equivalent City Planning Department; and a permit from Environmental Health.

-Be sure to read the CDFA Certified Producer Information Sheet (below) and the FAQ to understand what is required at a CFM; the manager of a CFM is required to uphold all applicable regulations.
+Be sure to read the California Department of Food and Agriculture (CDFA) Certified Producer Information Sheet (below) and the FAQ to understand what is required at a CFM; the manager of a CFM is required to uphold all applicable regulations.

 Field Stands and Farm Stands